ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Regret-driven Open-ended Training for Ad Hoc Teamwork

 \subsection{ROTATE Teammate Generator}

-The teammate generator produces teammate policies that maximize the regret of $\piego$.
-By updating $\piego$ to minimize its regret against the regret-maximizing teammate policy, we aim to decrease the worst-case cooperative regret of $\piego$ (Eq.~\ref{eq:minimax_regret_game}).
-Since measuring cooperative regret requires estimating the performance of a generated $\pi^{-i}$ when collaborating with $\text{BR}(\pi^{-i})$, we jointly train policies for $\pi^{-i}$ and an approximation of $\text{BR}(\pi^{-i})$ using the Proximal Policy Optimization (PPO) algorithm~\citep{Schulman2017ProximalPO}.
+Given a fixed $\piego$, \ours{}'s teammate generator seeks to discover a teammate policy that maximizes the cooperative regret of $\piego$.
+Maximizing cooperative regret requires estimating the teammate policy, $\pi^{-i}$, and its best response policy, $\text{BR}(\pi^{-i})$.
+In the following, we abbreviate $\text{BR}(\pi^{-i})$ to BR for brevity. \ours{}'s teammate generator estimates both policies using the Proximal Policy Optimization (PPO) algorithm~\citep{Schulman2017ProximalPO}.

-Before detailing our alternative objectives for training $\pi^{-i}$, we first introduce the different interactions that provide the experience to train $\pi^{-i}$.
-Let self-play (SP) refer to teammate and best response interactions, cross-play (XP) refer to teammate and ego agent interactions, and cross-play continued by self-play (SXP) refer to an interaction where the teammate is first interacting with the ego agent, but switches at a random timestep $t$ to interacting with the best response.
-We train $\pi^{-i}$ based on states sampled from SP, XP, and SXP.
-Let $d(\pi^1, \pi^2; p_{0})$ denote the state visitation distribution when $\pi^1$ and $\pi^2$ interact based on a starting state distribution $p_0$.
-To denote the state visitation distributions for these interactions, we use the following shorthand:

-This section considers two teammate policy generation objectives that differ in the data source used to optimize the objective, and are illustrated in Fig.~\ref{fig:regret}.

-The first objective generates $\pi^{-i}$ based on maximizing \textit{per-trajectory regret} of $\piego$, which only maximizes regret of trajectories starting from the initial state distribution:
+The \textit{per-trajectory regret} of $\piego$ (i.e., the inner objective of Eq.~\ref{eq:minimax_regret_game}) is the regret from trajectories starting from the initial state distribution: